dominykasraila/fretboard/README.md

 # fretboard
-An app for learning the fretboard.
+An app for learning the notes on the bass guitar fretboard.